sweng-epfl/public/project/02-Modularity/Handout.md

 In theory, you will have three interfaces (the names are indicative):
  - `LocationService` that defines a method to get the current position of the device
- - `GeoCodingService` that defines a method to convert a position to an address (the reverse can also be useful if you want to display it to the user)
+ - `GeocodingService` that defines a method to convert a position to an address (the reverse can also be useful if you want to display it to the user)
  - `WeatherService` that defines a method to get the weather at a given location.

 You will also need a few classes to store the resulting forecast from the server.
 Think about _what values your client will need_ (while still making sure you can provide them - have a look at the [OneCall API documentation](https://openweathermap.org/api/one-call-api)).
 A `Location` class will also be needed to store the location - both when retrieving it in and when sending it to the weather API.
-Android already provides one, but you don't want to use it here, as it would not cleanly allow you to separate concerns and use an other provider in the future with the same interfaces.
+Android already provides one, but you don't want to use it here, as it would not cleanly allow you to separate concerns and use another provider in the future with the same interfaces.

-Regarding the design of the classes storing the forecast, here are a few advices.
-The API returns data in Json (a sort of key-value object notation), containing in particular the current weather and the forecast for the following days.
+Regarding the design of the classes storing the forecast, here is some advice.
+The API returns data in JSON (a sort of key-value object notation), containing in particular the current weather and the forecast for the following days.
 See which fields interest you and design the interfaces and classes you need.

 > :information_source: When you design a service that _waits_ on something (for example: an external API), you usually don't want to block the caller, but rather use asynchronous structures.
 We will introduce them later in the course, so **we don't ask you to use them for now**. **However, remember that -outside of this exercise- calling a web service synchronously from the main thread is in most of the cases a very bad practice.**